-Support for the 802.1d spanning tree protocol of [ISO/IEC10038] with the modifications described in Section 0 is OPTIONAL for CMs intended for residential use.
-CMs intended for commercial use and bridging CMTSs MUST support this version of spanning tree.
+Support for the 802.1d spanning tree protocol of [ISO/IEC10038] with the modifications described in Section 3.1.2.3 is OPTIONAL for CMs intended for residential use.
+CMs intended for commercial use and bridging CMTSs MUST support this version of spanning tree (see Appendix H).
 CMs and CMTSs MUST include the ability to filter (and disregard) 802.1d BPDUs.

-This specification assumes that CMs intended for residential use will not be connected in a configuration which would create network loops such as that shown in Figure 0-3.
+This specification assumes that CMs intended for residential use will not be connected in a configuration which would create network loops such as that shown in Figure 3-3.

-Figure 0-3.
+Figure 3-3.
 Example Condition for Network Loops